Lull vs Leesa Mattress [Thing You Need to Know Before Buying]

 Leesa

-Leesa Original mattress is 10-inches in height.
-On top of the mattress is a soft, breathable, and lovely cover made of polyester blend.
-It is followed by a comfort layer, bouncy and breathable, making the bed cool.
+The Leesa Original mattress features a 10-inch profile with a soft, breathable polyester-blend cover that promotes airflow and keeps you cool through the night.
+Beneath it is a latex-like foam layer that adds bounce and temperature regulation.
+The responsive structure makes the Leesa mattress review community praise it for balanced comfort and ideal motion performance.
 Next is the memory foam recovery layer that relieves pressure as it contours closely to the sleeper’s body.
 The last layer is made up of a 6-inch high-density polyfoam layer to offer support.

 Leesa Original 10Check Today’s Price